AstroMined/debtonator/docs/active_context.md

    - ADR-013 implementation is now 100% complete

 ## Next Steps
-1. **Implement Repository Layer Based on ADR-014**
+1. **Complete Repository Layer Implementation Based on ADR-014**
-   - Create `src/repositories` directory with base implementation
-   - Implement BaseRepository with generic CRUD operations
+   - Implement remaining repositories:
+     * CreditLimitHistoryRepository for credit limit tracking
+     * BalanceReconciliationRepository for account reconciliation
+     * TransactionHistoryRepository for transaction records
-   - Add model-specific repositories for core models
+     * Additional repositories for other models
-   - Develop integration tests with real database fixtures
+   - Begin service refactoring to use the repository layer:
-   - Refactor one service as proof-of-concept
+     * Refactor AccountService as proof-of-concept
+     * Update service tests to use mock repositories
+     * Create clear patterns for repository injection
+   - Create comprehensive implementation guide:
+     * Document repository usage patterns
+     * Create examples of service-repository interaction
+     * Provide best practices for testing with repositories

 2. **Continue Implementation of Repository Pattern**
-   - Complete repositories for all models
+   - Complete repositories for remaining models
-   - Gradually refactor services to use repositories
+   - Gradually refactor all services to use repositories
    - Update API endpoints to use refactored services
    - Migrate existing tests to new architecture
-   - Add specialized repository methods for common queries
+   - Add advanced repository features for complex queries

 3. **Resume API Enhancement Project - Phase 6**
    - Implement recommendations API using the new architecture